tanakamasayuki/ESP32AutoSync/SPEC.md

 - `give` auto-selects FromISR and runs `portYIELD_FROM_ISR` when needed.
 - `take` blocks with `WaitForever` in tasks; forced 0 ms in ISR.
 Returns success/timeout.
 - Created via `xSemaphoreCreateBinary` (initial count 0).
 If creation fails, handle is null.
 Copy disallowed; move allowed.
 Lazy creation on first use is acceptable if needed.
+- Thread/ISR safety: `give` is allowed from task or ISR. `take` is primarily for tasks (ISR use is non-blocking only).

 ### 5.4 Mutex
 Wrapper of FreeRTOS standard mutex.
 Mutual exclusion for shared resources (task-only).